 Although the Renovate App runs as a wrapper around the

-renovate open source code, the entire logic of the application remains as open source, located at https://github.com/singapore/renovate.
+renovate open source code in order to schedule repositories and retrieve tokens, the entire logic of the application remains as open source, located at https://github.com/renovateapp/renovate.
 In other words, you can always know what code/logic is running on your repository because we always run the open source code - there is no “fork” of the open source repository in use.

 The Renovate App uses Amazon Web Services (AWS) exclusively for running and monitoring the service.
 Currently all AWS services we use are located in the

 us-west-2 region (Oregon) in order to be close to GitHub’s API servers and minimise latency.
 Also, this means that GitHub data is not crossing any virtual country “boundaries” as it remains in the USA.

 We do not “let down our guard” on security when things go wrong or need troubleshooting.
 For example, we will never extract a copy of the GitHub Private Key so that we can run the app “locally” on any developer laptop.